brunovl/bbc-thumbnails/README.md

 ```
 python bbcthumb.py [pid]
 ```
 where **[pid]** is replaced with the pid of the wanted episode.
 The program will find the thumbnail link, adjust the resolution and download it to the default download directory.
-If everything is going as expected you should only see this warning:
->[WARNING] Folder creation error ([WinError 183] Cannot create a file when that file already exists: 'C:/Users/User/Desktop'), continuing program.
-This is a preventive solution for when downloading the whole series, more on that later (if anyone thinks of a better solution contact me, this is just a quick and dirty solution).
 ###### Multiple episode thumbnails
 Downloading thumbnails for multiple episodes is the same as it is for one, just add more pids.
 For instance:
 ```